 While having needles poked into your body may not sound appealing to everyone, modern medical acupuncture is a type of complementary or alternative medicine.

 The treatment, which comes from ancient Chinese medicine, is thought to be beneficial for a range of conditions and is used in many GP surgeries, pain clinics and hospices.

-Acupuncture involves inserting fine needles into various parts of the body, known as acupuncture points.
-In modern Western medical use it’s believed the needles stimulate nerves in the skin and muscle, releasing natural pain-relieving chemicals, called endorphins.
+Acupuncture involves placing fine needles into various parts of the body, which are known as acupuncture points.

 What can acupuncture help with?

-- Joint and neck pain
+- joint and neck pain

-- Dental pain
+- dental pain

-- Postoperative pain
+- postoperative pain

-- Nausea and vomiting in some situations
+- to relieve nausea and vomiting in some situations

-What is an acupuncture session like?
+What happens at an acupuncture session

 Is acupuncture safe?